ttlew/conversation/dialog-slots.md

   "output":{
     "text": {
       "values": [
-        "Please respond with Yes to indicate that you want the order to be placed as-is, or No to indicate that you do not."
+        "Respond with Yes to indicate that you want the order to be placed as-is, or No to indicate that you do not."
       ]
     }
   }